pbar1/nvim-config/README.md

   investigate if this is due to large repos
 - (lang): C# LSP, completion, and (maybe) DAP
 - (lang) Go plugin like rust-tools
+- (nix): Create a package containing Neovim packages in packpath

 ## Links